 The following graph compares the cumulative total shareholder return for CAD\$100 invested in the Shares on the Toronto Stock Exchange for the Company's five most recently completed financial years with the cumulative total shareholder return of the TSX S&P/TSX Composite Index for the same period.

 The Share performance as set out in the graph does not necessarily indicate future price performance.
-Amounts below are stated in Canadian dollars.
 The Shares trade on the TSX under the symbol "DML".

 Cumulative Value of CAD\$100 Investment

 Data supplied by the TSX.